mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * `Player.bee` and similar accessory flags -> `Player.honeyCombItem` etc. To check if they are enabled: `X != null && !X.IsAir`; To enable them: assign your own accessory to it.

 ### tModLoader changes
+_All ModX things listed here apply to GlobalX aswell_
 * `Terraria.ModLoader.PlayerDrawInfo` -> `Terraria.DataStructures.PlayerDrawSet`
 * `Terraria.ModLoader.ModPlayer(PlayerDrawInfo, ...)` -> `Terraria.ModLoader.ModPlayer(PlayerDrawSet, ...)`
 * `Terraria.ModLoader.GetMod(string)` now throws if the mod is not loaded, use `Terraria.ModLoader.TryGetMod(string, out Mod)`
 * `Terraria.ModLoader.ModProjectile.PreDraw(SpriteBatch, Color)` is now `Terraria.ModLoader.ModProjectile.PreDraw(ref Color)`, `Terraria.ModLoader.ModProjectile.PostDraw(SpriteBatch, Color)` is now `Terraria.ModLoader.ModProjectile.PostDraw(Color)`, and `PreDrawExtras(SpriteBatch)` is now `PreDrawExtras()`, so use `Main.EntitySpriteDraw` instead of `spriteBatch.Draw` (using the same parameters).
 * `Terraria.ModLoader.ModItem.UseStyle(Player)` -> `Terraria.ModLoader.ModItem.UseStyle(Player, Rectangle)`
-* `Terraria.ModLoader.ModPlayer/ModItem/GlobalItem.ModifyWeaponKnockback/ModifyWeaponDamage` now use `ref StatModifier` instead of `ref float/int`s.
+* `Terraria.ModLoader.ModPlayer/ModItem.ModifyWeaponKnockback/ModifyWeaponDamage` now use `ref StatModifier` instead of `ref float/int`s.
 * `Terraria.ModLoader.ModPlayer.DrawEffects(string)` now throws if the mod is not loaded, use `Terraria.ModLoader.TryGetMod(string, out Mod)`
+* `Terraria.ModLoader.ModTile.DrawEffects(int, int, SpriteBatch, ref Color, ref int)` -> `Terraria.ModLoader.ModTile.DrawEffects(int, int, SpriteBatch, ref TileDrawInfo)`
 * //TODO Shoot hook things

 ## Big change concepts

 ### Assets
 Every asset is wrapped now inside an `Asset<T>`.
 You'll need to use `.Value` to access the actual asset.
-For example, instead of `Texture2D test = GetTexture("Test");`, you would write `Texture2D test = GetTexture("Test").Value;` You could also technically do `Texture2D test = (Texture2D)GetTexture("Test);`, which, depending on your style, might be easier to look at.
+For example, instead of `Texture2D test = GetTexture("Test");`, you would write `Texture2D test = GetTexture("Test").Value;` You could also technically do `Texture2D test = (Texture2D)GetTexture("Test");`, which, depending on your style, might be easier to look at.
 It does the exact same thing as `.Value`, which is load the texture.

 Texture/Asset paths are now also slightly changed, so any use of something like this: `override string Texture => "Terraria/Item_" + ItemID.IronPickaxe;`, will have to be changed to this: `override string Texture => "Terraria/Images/Item_" + ItemID.IronPickaxe;`